"Mammut" borsoni

-"Mammut" borsoni (sometimes called Borson's mastodon) is an extinct species of mammutid proboscidean known from the Late Miocene to the beginning of the Early Pleistocene of Eurasia, spanning from western Europe to China.
+"Mammut" borsoni (sometimes called Borson's mastodon) is an extinct species of mammutid proboscidean known from the Late Miocene to the beginning of the Early Pleistocene of Eurasia, spanning from western Europe to Anatolia and possibly China.
 As a member of Mammutidae it is related to the American mastodon (Mammut americanum), though its placement in the genus Mammut is disputed.
 It is the last known mammutid in Eurasia, and considerably larger than the American mastodon, with the shoulder height and body mass of males suggested to exceed 4 m and 16 tonnes respectively, making it amongst the largest of all proboscideans and largest known land mammals.
 Its tusks, which could reach over 5 m in length, are the longest known of any animal.

 Taxonomy and evolution

 "Mammut" borsoni was first described by American naturalist Isaac Hays in 1834 as Mastodon borsoni, for a tooth discovered near Villanova d'Asti in Piedmont, Italy.
 It was named after professor Stefano Borson, who had originally attributed the tooth to the species Mastodon giganteum.
 Since its description it has been attributed to both the genera Zygolophodon and Mammut.
-The attribution of "M". borsoni to Mammut has been considered questionable, as the type species for Mammut, the American mastodon (Mammut americanum) is known from North America, and there is no evidence there was a migration of Mammut from Eurasia to North America (a hypothesis historically favoured by some authors such as Günther Schlesinger and Heinz Tobien) or vice versa, with the generally accepted view being that the similarities between North American Mammut and "M." borsoni are due to separate parallel evolution from Zygolophodon in Eurasia and North America, and that the lineages that gave rise to "M." borsoni and the American mastodons had been separate since the Early Miocene, which would render Mammut polyphyletic if it included "M." borsoni.
+The attribution of "M". borsoni to Mammut has been considered questionable, as the type species for Mammut, the American mastodon (Mammut americanum) is known from North America, and there is no clear evidence that there was a migration of Mammut from Eurasia to North America (a hypothesis historically favoured by some authors such as Günther Schlesinger and Heinz Tobien, and still favoured by some modern authors) or vice versa after the initial dispersal of Zygolophodon from Eurasia to North America c.
+16 million years ago, with the generally accepted (though not universally so) view being that the similarities between North American Mammut and "M." borsoni are due to separate parallel evolution from Zygolophodon in Eurasia and North America, and that the lineages that gave rise to "M." borsoni and the American mastodons had been separate since the Early Miocene, which would render Mammut polyphyletic if it included "M." borsoni.
 Due to uncertainty about where the species should be placed, the species continues to be provisionally named "Mammut" borsoni.
 It has been suggested that "M." borsoni derives from the lineage of Zygolophodon turicensis.
 Some authors choose to segregate some late Miocene fossils into the species "Mammut" obliquelophus, which has molars essentially identical to the Pliocene "Mammut" borsoni; however, the mandibular symphysis (the fused front-most part) of the lower jaw is somewhat more elongated with larger lower tusks, and the upper tusks are probably shorter.